01. Prospective Doctoral Students

 The Graduate Center offers a limited number of Dean’s Merit Scholarships for new students applying to start any master’s program.
-The merit scholarship will cover $3,000 in tuition costs per year for the first two years for a total of $6,000 towards your tuition.
+The merit scholarship will cover a total of $4,000 in tuition costs over the student's first three of four semesters, depending on whether the student enrolls full-time or part-time, respectively.
 In order to be eligible, students must register for a minimum of six credits per semester and remain in good academic standing, as outlined in the Graduate Center Bulletin.
-The scholarship cannot be deferred.

 All applicants to all master’s programs will be automatically considered for these scholarships, which will be awarded solely on the basis of academic merit.